SUMO protein: SUMO attachment (SUMOylation)

 SUMO attachment to its target is similar to that of ubiquitin (as it is for the other ubiquitin-like proteins such as NEDD 8).
 The SUMO precursor has some extra amino acids that need to be removed, therefore a C-terminal peptide is cleaved from the SUMO precursor by a protease (in human these are the SENP proteases or Ulp1 in yeast) to reveal a di-glycine motif.
 The obtained SUMO then becomes bound to an E1 enzyme (SUMO Activating Enzyme (SAE)) which is a heterodimer (subunits SAE1 and SAE2).
 It is then passed to an E2, which is a conjugating enzyme (Ubc9).
 Finally, one of a small number of E3 ligating proteins attaches it to the protein.

-In yeast, there are four SUMO E3 proteins, Cst9, Mms21, Siz1 and Siz2.
+In budding yeast, there are four SUMO E3 proteins, Cst9, Mms21, Siz1 and Siz2.
 While in ubiquitination an E3 is essential to add ubiquitin to its target, evidence suggests that the E2 is sufficient in SUMOylation as long as the consensus sequence is present.
 It is thought that the E3 ligase promotes the efficiency of SUMOylation and in some cases has been shown to direct SUMO conjugation onto non-consensus motifs.
 E3 enzymes can be largely classed into PIAS proteins, such as Mms21 (a member of the Smc5/6 complex) and Pias-gamma and HECT proteins.
 On Chromosome 17 of the human genome, SUMO2 is near SUMO1+E1/E2 and SUMO2+E1/E2, among various others.
 Some E3's, such as RanBP2, however, are neither.

 Recent evidence has shown that PIAS-gamma is required for the SUMOylation of the transcription factor yy1 but it is independent of the zinc-RING finger (identified as the functional domain of the E3 ligases).
 SUMOylation is reversible and is removed from targets by specific SUMO proteases.
 In budding yeast, the Ulp1 SUMO protease is found bound at the nuclear pore, whereas Ulp2 is nucleoplasmic.
 The distinct subnuclear localisation of deSUMOylating enzymes is conserved in higher eukaryotes.